-S.2.6.
-Temperature Determination and Wholesale Devices. - For test purposes, means shall be provided to determine the temperature of the liquid either:

-- (a) in the liquid chamber of the meter, or - (b) immediately adjacent to the meter in the meter inlet or discharge line.
+- S.2.6.
+Temperature Determination and Wholesale Devices.
+For test purposes, means shall be provided to determine the temperature of the liquid either: - (a) in the liquid chamber of the meter, or - (b) immediately adjacent to the meter in the meter inlet or discharge line.

-[Nonretroactive as of January 1, 1985.]
 (Added 1984)(Amended 1986)